Financial-Times/ft-frontend-build/README.md

 * `jsModules` *[]*: names of js modules (in addition to main) that need browserifying into separate bundles

 ### Individual task config
-* `copyExcludeList` *[]*: List of files and directories to exclude when copying static assets to the built app; by default most things in your bower directory will be copied.
-Adding a `\` to the end of an entry here will exclude that directory and its entire contents
+* `copyExcludeList` *[]*: List of files and subdirectories to exclude when copying static assets from bower_components to the built app; by default most things in your bower directory will be copied.
+Adding a `\` to the end of an entry here will exclude that directory and its entire contents.
+Accepts standard globbing patterns.
-* `copyIncludeList` *[]*: List of files and directories to include when copying static assets to the built app
+* `copyIncludeList` *[]*: List of files and directories to include when copying static assets to the built app.
+Accepts standard globbing patterns.
+Remember that any directory with the name `assets` will already be copied to your built assets directory by default
 * `bowerPolyfills` *[]*: Paths to polyfills installed via bower.
 Note that e.g. `event-listeners/EventListener.polyfill.min.js` will be copied to `js/polyfills/event-listeners.js` in the built app
 * `srcPolyfills` *[]*: Paths to polyfills not installed via bower.
 Note that e.g. `src/path/vendor/es6-promises.js` will be copied to `js/polyfills/es6-promises.js` in the built app
 * `watch` *{}*: Configuration to be passed in to grunt-contrib-watch.
 By default ft-frontend-build's `watch` task watches for changes in all scss and js files in your bower or src directories